merkle-open/generator-nitro/packages/project-nitro/project/docs/nitro-config.md

 The proxy server with livereload functionality runs on this port.
 An environment variable PROXY will overwrite this property.

+### `server.compression`

+Type: Boolean
+Default: true

+If set to `true`, all requests through express will be compressed.

 ## Feature

 ### i18next express middleware